 The hysteresis between $\theta$ and $P_\text{exp}$ obtained from the first and second experiments are depicted in Fig.~\ref{fig: hys_loops} (b) and (d), respectively.
-Similarly, the hysteresis between $P_o$ and $\theta$ during these experiments are shown in Fig.~\ref{fig: hys_reservoir} (a) and (b).
-The hysteresis loops in both Fig.~\ref{fig: hys_loops} and Fig.~\ref{fig: hys_reservoir} are frequency-independent, since the primary cause of the PAM-based soft actuators' hysteresis is the rate-independent Coulomb friction \cite{chou1996measurement}.
-As a time-dependent nonlinearity, the hysteresis observed in Fig.~\ref{fig: hys_loops} hinders the soft actuator's precise motion control \cite{xie2018hysteresis}, while that shown in Fig.~\ref{fig: hys_reservoir} realize the physical reservoir's nonlinear response to input signals and its memory capacities (caused by the time-dependent properties of hysteresis).
+Similarly, the hysteresis between $P_o$ and $\theta$ during the two experiments are presented in Fig.~\ref{fig: hys_reservoir} (a) and (b).
+The hysteresis loops in both Fig.~\ref{fig: hys_loops} and Fig.~\ref{fig: hys_reservoir} are frequency-independent since the primary cause of the PAM-based soft actuators' hysteresis is the rate-independent Coulomb friction \cite{chou1996measurement}.
+As a time-dependent nonlinearity, the hysteresis observed in Fig.~\ref{fig: hys_loops} hinders the soft actuator's precise motion control \cite{xie2018hysteresis}, while that shown in Fig.~\ref{fig: hys_reservoir} realizes the physical reservoir's nonlinear responses to input signals and its memory capacity, which is caused by the time-dependent properties of hysteresis.